temporalio/documentation/docs/concept-workflows.md

 - **Description**: Specifies the maximum number of attempts that can be made to execute a Workflow in the presence of failures.
 If this limit is exceeded, the Workflow fails without retrying again.
 The default is unlimited.
 Setting it to 0 also means unlimited.
 - **Use-case**: This can be used to ensure that retries do not continue indefinitely.
-However, in the majority of cases, we recommend relying on the [execution timeout](#execution-timeout) to limit the duration of the retries instead this.
+However, in the majority of cases, we recommend relying on the [execution timeout](#execution-timeout) to limit the duration of the retries instead of this.

 #### Non-retryable error reasons